SW-Retail/rest-api/README.md

-# rest-api
-SW-Retail rest-api examples.
+# SW-Retail rest-api examples.

-// lookup an article id from a barcode
+## lookup an article id when you only have a barcode
 ```
 print_r($api->articleIDfromBarcode(139735));
 ```

+## Update article information
-// update article_id 10, set the article_memo field to something
+This u pdates article_id 10 and sets the article_memo field to something
 ```
 $data=['article_id'=>10,'article_memo'=>'something'];
 print_r($api->putArticle($data));
 ```

-// update the article memo based on a barcode. beware -> this costs two calls, one lookup, one update
+## Update the article memo based on a barcode.
+Beware -> this costs two calls, one lookup, one update
 ```
  $data=['article_id'=>$api->articleIDfromBarcode(139735),'article_memo'=>'something'];
 print_r($api->putArticle($data));